 During this time we still have our friendships.
 We can still visit each other’s houses without much thought for accommodating our child’s needs.
 Sitting on the floor chatting with other moms while our children play together with a little guidance is still a reality.

 The early signs of isolation do start to present itself during the first few years, but we usually don’t see it.
 We spend a considerable amount of time traveling for doctors, specialists, throwing ourselves into therapist interventions and learning what we can.
 We can’t go on as many playdates, meet at the park as often, or join in on a walk with the neighbors because our schedules revolve around all of these appointments.

 When the Isolation Escalates

 Then it happens.
 Our kids start getting older, but they’re not meeting social, physical, emotional, and mental milestones.
 Not only that, but the gap between our special needs child’s abilities and that of their peers grows.
 What was once a small dip we could easily step over has suddenly become as wide as the grand canyon.

 Suddenly, we can’t do playdates.
 On the rare occasion we’re still invited for a play date we find ourselves facing hard choices.
 While other kids are now free to run and play, our child isn’t capable.
 For special needs moms, this means we have to choose.
 We stay with our child and help them participate with the other kids as much as possible; or, we sit and socialize with the other moms (making our child sit with us).

 No one wins in this scenario.
 Loneliness sets in one way or the other.
-Either we as moms miss out on conversation with other moms, or our child misses out on being with her peers.
-This of course is happening at a time when these relationships are crucial to us.
+Either we as moms miss out on a conversation with other moms, or our child misses out on being with her peers.
+This, of course, is happening at a time when these relationships are crucial to us.
 The worst part is, those on the outside of special needs parenting don’t see it restraint and seclusion thrust upon us.